 - Offer guidance with special education and schools

 - Help you sign up for public health services

 - Help you understand documents (medical, custody, public health, etc.)

 The Parent Assistance Center is operated by Family Involvement Center.
 You can also reach them by e-mail at email@example.com and find more information online at Family Involvement Center.

 Caring for a loved one can be trying for family members and friends.
-If you’re a caregiver and need help taking care of an Mercy Maricopa Advantage member, take a look at the following resources:
+If you’re a caregiver and need support, here are some resources that may help:

 Area Agency on Aging, Region One

 This site provides information for caregivers as well as a 24-hour Senior Help Line.
 You’ll also find an elder rights and resource center.

 This organization provides a library and helpline as well as tips for caregivers.